danwing/https-local-domains/draft-thomson-https-local-domains.md

 ## Misbinding TLS Raw Public Keys {#misbinding}

-When using Raw Public Keys a misbinding attack is possible when the server name is not cryptographically bound to the TLS handshake ({{MM24}}).
+When using Raw Public Keys, a misbinding attack is possible when the server name is not cryptographically bound to the TLS handshake ({{MM24}}).
 The mechanism described in this draft avoids such a misbinding because the public key is included in the handshake, which